1. British Museum

 Relive the fascinating history of Britain’s explorations at sea at the National Maritime Museum Greenwich, and discover a host of naval-themed objects and relics.

 The National Maritime Museum Greenwich, the cafe and the gift shop are completely wheelchair-accessible - book in advance to borrow a wheelchair.
 Carers are given free admission to ticketed exhibitions.
-Find out more about accessibility at the National Maritime Museum.

 Visit AccessAble for comprehensive access information on attractions, venues and parks in London.